Mission:

 - I made an offer to my neighbor to purchase the land separating my two parcels.
 The parcel surrounded the stream and was populated by a lush foliage of Mountain Laurel and pine trees.
 She accepted my offer.

-We closed on this parcel on my mother’s 90th birthday, on property that she considered home - I had my friend and land steward, Tyler, come and help me survey the property and identify some areas for attention.
+I have identified a meditation spot near the stream that I will call “Peggy’s Place” at the suggestion of a cousin. - I had my friend and land steward, Tyler, come and help me survey the property and identify some areas for attention.
 We tackled a small area of invasives – and found a number of percolating springs throughout the property

 - Based on Tyler’s recommendation, I put up Private Property signs.
 ATV riders had begun creating large gullies and even cutting new paths through the forest with landscaping gear.